Tax Tips for Milwaukee Home Sellers

 Reporting the Sale of Your Milwaukee Property

-Not all home sales need to be reported to the IRS, but if your profits exceed the exclusion limit or if you don’t qualify for the exclusion, you’ll need to report the sale on your tax return.
-This typically involves completing Form 1099-S, which your closing agent or title company will provide if required.
+Not all home sales need to be reported to the IRS, but if your profits exceed the exclusion limit or you don’t meet the qualifications for the exemption, you’ll be required to include the sale on your tax return.
+In such cases, the transaction is typically documented using Form 1099-S, which your closing agent or title company will provide if necessary.

 Depreciation Recapture for Rental Property Sales